ParisaMousavi/CarNDVehicleDetection/README.md

 The name of python file is `features.py` and it is imported in Jupyter notebook.

 **Histogram of Oriented Gradient**
-I have a function for extracting the Histogram of Oriented Gradient with following header which has been called under “Extracting the Histogram of Oriented Gradient (scikit-image HOG)” cell.
+I have a function for extracting the Histogram of Oriented Gradient with the following header, which has been called in “Extracting the Histogram of Oriented Gradient (scikit-image HOG)” cell.
 `def get_hog_features(myimg, orient, pix_per_cell, cell_per_block,vis=False, feature_vec=True):`

 [this free course](https://www.udacity.com/course/writing-readmes--ud777).
 <iframe width="560" height="315" src="https://www.youtube.com/embed/-AbUpO2lEOM" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5NzA5MzA1NTYsLTEyMTcxMDYwNjAsLT
+eyJoaXN0b3J5IjpbMTU5NjYwNjQzNiwtMTIxNzEwNjA2MCwtOD
-gyNzAyMTQwMCwxMjE4OTY5OTE4LC04MzM1Nzc1NjcsLTM5ODk3
+I3MDIxNDAwLDEyMTg5Njk5MTgsLTgzMzU3NzU2NywtMzk4OTcy
-MjMzMV19
+MzMxXX0=
 -->